-In the winter period 2018/19, the Spring population census (2019) recorded 7,436 birds wintering in Wexford and 1,899 in the rest of Ireland, total 9,33524.
-Numbers at the River Suck (closest quoted section on the Shannon catchment) on this census were relatively unchanged (109 birds recorded).
+In the winter period 2018/19, the Spring population census (2019) recorded 7,436 birds wintering in Wexford and 1,899 in the rest of Ireland, total 9,33522.
+Numbers at the River Suck on this census were relatively unchanged (109 birds recorded).
 Lough Croan and Four Roads Turlough are the two main sites for the River Suck flock (around 130+ were present over the winter period 2019/20 - BWI, Personal communication to Bord na Móna).
-However, it is considered that movements up and down the Suck or to locations in closer proximity to Bunahinly-Kilgarvan Bog cannot be excluded.
-A record exists of 58 birds in the townland of Dalysgrove, located ca 24km north-west of Clooniff Bog25.
+However, it is considered that movements up and down the Suck or to locations in closer proximity to Blackwater Bog cannot be excluded.
+A record exists of 58 birds in the townland of Dalysgrove, located ca 25km north-west of Blackwater Bog23.

 Greenland White-fronted Geese are traditionally associated with peatlands, mires and raised bogs during the winter months, where favored food items such as Common Cotton Grass Eriophorum angustifolium, White beaked sedge Rhynchospora alba occur (Fox & Stroud, 2002).
 In Ireland, birds use both raised bogs and river flood plains or 'callows', where most feeding occurs on grasslands.
 Habitat loss and disturbance pressure are seen as restricting the range of flocks.
 Birds roost at night on bogs, flooded areas or near lakes, typically up to 100m from water, and occasionally roost in open fields.
 Feeding can take place at night.
 However, surveys and usage trends of Greenland White-fronted Goose flocks between Athlone to Shannonbridge and Ballinasloe to Shannonbridge over the past twenty-five years have noted the abandonment of the callows and the adjoining raised bog areas as regular feeding and foraging habitats.
 This is due to ongoing peat harvesting and turbary which removed important feeding and refuge sites between Athlone and Shannonbridge; flooding and development between Ballinasloe and Shannonbridge as well as various sources of disturbance in and near the callows area.
-At present, potential usage of the Bunahinly-Kilgarvan site and its environs by Greenland White-fronted Geese results from overflying birds or temporary staging during seasonal migration.
+At present, potential usage of the Blackwater site and its environs by Greenland White-fronted Geese results from overflying birds or temporary staging during seasonal migration.

-24 Fox, T., Francis, I., Norriss, D., Walsh, A. (2019).
+22 Fox, T., Francis, I., Norriss, D., Walsh, A. (2019).
 Report of the 2018/2019 International Census of Greenland White-fronted Geese.
 Greenland White-Fronted Goose Study and National Parks and Wildlife Service.
 National Parks and Wildlife Service, Department of Culture, Heritage and the Gaeltacht, Wexford Wildfowl Reserve, North Slob, Wexford, Ireland.

-25 Heery, S. (2018) Birds in Central Ireland.
+23 Heery, S. (2018) Birds in Central Ireland.
 6th mid Shannon Bird Report.
 2012-2016.
 BirdWatch Ireland, Kilcoole, County Wicklow.

 In terms of establishing connectivity, SNH recommends that usage of suitable foraging habitats may occur up to 8km from known roosts.
-The River Suck Callows SPA are located 13.9km south-west of the Bunahinly-Kilgarvan Bog site.
-Therefore, Greenland White-fronted Geese flocks associated with the River Suck Callows SPA are unlikely to utilise the peatland or adjacent habitats associated with Bunahinly-Kilgarvan Bog with any regularity, with the exception of overflying birds of temporary staging.
-Therefore, Greenland White-fronted Geese associated with the River Suck Callows SPA are excluded from potential adverse effects from the proposed decommissioning and rehabilitation works.
+The River Suck Callows SPA are located 1.3km west of the Blackwater Bog site at its closest point.
+Therefore, Greenland White-fronted Geese flocks associated with the River Suck Callows SPA are within the core foraging range of Blackwater Bog.
+However, due to the absence of optimal roosting and foraging habitat within Blackwater Bog, Greenland White-fronted Geese are unlikely to utilise the bog with any regularity, with the exception of overflying birds of temporary staging.